-Right, so I’ve got another useful little tutorial for you.
-In this tutorial I’m going to show you how to disable wp-cron from running in your WordPress blog or website, and enable it on your server side.
+In this tutorial, I’m going to show you how to easily disable ‘wp-cron’ from running on your WordPress blog or website, and enable it on your server side.

-Why should I disable wp-cron in WordPress anyway?
+Why should you disable wp-cron in WordPress anyway?

-Before I get into this, let me first share with you the ‘one single reason’, why you might want to disable the wp-cron from running in the background of your WordPress site.
+Before I get into this tutorial, let me first share with you the ‘one single reason’, why I think you might want to disable the wp-cron from running in the background of your WordPress site.

 - wp-cron throttle’s CPU usage like nobody’s business.

-You might not notice this immediately, but because wp-cron runs on more occasions that most people would want it to, it can create some problems and increase server load time, which of course isn’t good for anybody’s business right?
+You might not notice this immediately, but because wp-cron runs on more occasions than most people would want it to, it can create some real problems and increase server load time, which of course isn’t good for anybody’s business, right?

 However, you really don’t need to have it running in the background that often, using up valuable resources.
 And it doesn’t matter how many visits you get or don’t get to your site either.